-Assistant Chief Ronnie Russell joined in 1997 and became Assistant Chief in 2013.
-He held various positions in the fire department, including Leiutenant and Captain.
+Deputy Chief Ronnie Russell joined in 1997 and became Deputy Chief in 2014.
+He held various positions in the fire department, including Leiutenant, Captain and Assistant Chief.
 Ronnie is firefighter 1 & 2 certified, Hazmat opertation certified and a EMR.
 He lives in Columbus with his wife and 2 children.
 Ronnie is also a Sargent with the Polk County Sheiffs Department.
 Ronnie's nickname is Rail Road.

 Captain Tommy Stott joined in 2006 and became a Captain in 2011.
 He also was a Lieutenant.
 Tommy is firefighter 1 & 2 certified, VMR and Hazmat opertation certified.
 Tommy lives in Polk County.
 Tommy is also one of the departments Board of Directors.
 Tommy's nickname is Doc.

 Captain Bobby Arledge joined in 1996.
 Bobby holds numerous

 certifications.
 Some are firefighter 1&2, rescue diver, EMT, VMR, Hazmat operations and a level 2 instructor.
 In October of 2013 he became the Polk County Emergeny Mangement Director and Fire Marshall.
 Bobby lives in Columbus with his wife and 4 children.

 Lieutenant Eric Champion joined in 2005 and became a Lieutenant in 2011.
 Eric is firefighter 1 & 2 certified, rescue diver, large vehicle extication and Hazmat opertation certified.
 Eric lives in Polk County with his wife.
 Eric's nickname is Gas Man.